simplesamlphp/simplesamlphp-module-logpeek/README.md

 [releases](https://github.com/simplesamlphp/simplesamlphp-module-logpeek/releases) available if you want to use a stable version of the module.

-The module is enabled by default.
-If you want to disable the module once installed, you just need to create a file named `disable` in the `modules/logpeek/` directory inside your SimpleSAMLphp installation.
+The module is disabled by default.
+If you want to enable the module once installed, you just need to add it to the `module.enable` array in `config.php`.